Bubble and Squeak (EP)

 Bubble and Squeak is an EP by Tom Jenkinson, better known as the artist Squarepusher.
 The EP was released on 12" vinyl format only.
 The name is a reference to an English dish.
+Three versions of the release were produced: an initial pressing with yellow hand-drawn silk-screened sleeves, limited to 200 copies; a pressing in a photo sleeve depicting a man walking through a tunnel; and a pressing in a generic grey die-cut sleeve.